getml/reflect-cpp/docs/enums.md

 # Enums

-reflect-cpp supports scoped enumerations.
+reflect-cpp supports both scoped and unscoped enumerations as long as they are named.
 They can either come in the form of normal enumerations or flag enums.

 ## Normal enumerations